What to Know About the Paris Champs-Elysees Shooting

-A shooting on Paris' Champs-Elysees Thursday night left one police officer dead, along with at least one shooter.
+A shooting on Paris' Champs-Elysees Thursday night left one police officer dead and at least one shooter, the Associated Press reports.
 Two other officers were injured.
 The violence occurred at one of the world's most renowned boulevards, just three days before France's presidential election.

-French President François Hollande said he believes the circumstances of the shooting indicate a terrorist attack, the Associated Press reports.
+The Islamic State of Iraq and Greater Syria claimed responsibility for the attack.
+Before that claim, French President François Hollande said he believes the circumstances of the shooting indicate a terrorist attack, according to the Associated Press.

 Here's what you need to know: